Visiting Research Fellowship at Wolfson College

 Further Information and Application Process

-Smuts Visiting Research Fellowship in Commonwealth Studies*, 2013-2014, in association with a Visiting Fellowship at Wolfson College
+Smuts Visiting Research Fellowship in Commonwealth Studies, 2014-2015, in association with a Visiting Fellowship at Wolfson College, University of Cambridge

-The Smuts Management Committee invites applications for a non-renewable Smuts Visiting Research Fellowship in Commonwealth Studies, tenable for 9 months from 1 October 2013.
+The Smuts Management Committee invites applications for a non-renewable Smuts Visiting Research Fellowship in Commonwealth Studies, tenable for 9 months commencing 1st October 2014.

-The successful applicant will be expected to pursue research in the field of Commonwealth Studies, including Commonwealth-related aspects of archaeology, anthropology, economics, history, human geography, law, literature, oriental studies, sociology, politics and social psychology.
+The successful applicant will be expected to pursue research in the field of Commonwealth Studies, including Commonwealth related aspects of archaeology, anthropology, economics, history, human geography, law, literature, oriental studies, sociology, politics and social psychology.
+The Fellow is expected to advance Commonwealth Studies in Cambridge principally by pursuing research, as well as by taking part in seminars and equivalent activities within the University.

-The Research Fellowship for 2012 has been awarded to Professor Bruce Berman.
+The Research Fellowship for 2013 has been awarded to Dr Harshan Kumarasingham.

 Visiting Research Fellows Since 2001